adampmoss/foxseo2/readme.md

 ## Discontinued Product Redirects

-A feature of CreareSEO is the ability to redirect disabled products to a parent category, a product or the homepage.
+A feature of FoxSEO is the ability to redirect disabled products to a parent category, a product or the homepage.
 This prevents 404 URLs from showing in your webmaster tools data.

 In order to set a disabled product redirect simply go to **Products > Catalog > [Product Name] > Search Engine Optimization** and look for the **Discontinued** field.
 There are four options: